IBM/cp4apps-hub/README.md

 # Certified Stack Hub

+## This repo archived on April 30, 2023.
+The CP4Apps Stack hub application has been discontinued.

 This repository hosts a certified Application Stacks Hub referencing Application Stacks that have met the certification criteria in the links referenced below.

 [Certification criteria for Appsody application stacks](./Appsody_Cert_Criteria.md)